Dividend Discount Model Calculator

 The next step is to calculate the cost of equity.
 We have a great CAPM calculator that covers this topic.
 Without going into too much detail, the formula is:

-- Beta is market risk - a statistical measure of the variability of a company's stock price relative the stock market overall,
+betais market risk is a statistical measure of the variability of a company's stock price relative the stock market overall; and

-- Market risk premium is a measure of the return that investors require on top of the risk-free rate in order to compensate them for the risk of an investment which matches the volatility of the entire market.
+market risk premiumis a measure of the return that investors require on top of the risk-free rate in order to compensate them for the risk of an investment that matches the volatility of the entire market.
 In other words:

-Finally we now have calculated all the components and can plug them in into the base formula.
+Finally, we have now calculated all the components and can plug them in into the base formula.
 Congratulations!
 Now you know exactly how our dividend discount model calculator does its magic!
+There are also.

 But how do you interpret the result?
 Well, as with all stock valuation methods, if the price of the stock calculated using this method is higher than the current market stock price, it means that the stock is undervalued and should be bought.
 The same is true in reverse, if DDM stock price is lower than the current market one, the stock is overvalued.